hengliusky/Few_shot_RVOS/README.md

 ### Preparation
 Create a new directory data to store all the datasets.

-1. Downlaod the Mini-Ref-YouTube-VOS dataset from [Baidu Yun] and Mini-Ref-SAIL-VOS dataset from [Baidu Yun].
+1. Downlaod the Mini-Ref-YouTube-VOS dataset and Mini-Ref-SAIL-VOS dataset .
 2. Put the dataset in the `./data` folder.
 ```
 data